 Day 16: We cross back into Alaska to the harbour town of Haines, where we catch a ferry ride across Lynn Fjord to Skagway.
 This is the start of the Klondike Trail and the entire town shows relics of its colourful past.

-Day 17: We have a whole day to enjoy exploring Skagway, take a flight to Glacier Bay, or ride the White Pass and Yukon narrow gauge railway, reliving the days when it carried the gold seekers to the Klondike.
+Day 17: We have a whole day to explore Skagway, take a flight to Glacier Bay, or ride the White Pass and Yukon narrow gauge railway, reliving the days when it carried the gold seekers to the Klondike.